 - Sales Team: The sales team is the lifeblood of the organization.
 Each team member is responsible for gaining new business through referrals and leads.

 With a trained team in place and an established compensation plan, it’s time to create an environment that breeds success.
 How will you keep your agents motivated?
 What will you do to maintain a positive vibe and ongoing energy day in and day out?

 - Foster honesty.
 Empower your team so that each agent can feel free to ask you questions and interact with you in a way that is honest and genuine.
 Keep your commitments and train your agents to do the same.
 Help your entire team as needed and as often as possible to earn everyone’s trust.

 - Build relationships.
+Insurance agency growth strategies only go so far without a genuine interest in your clients and prospects.
 Two key components to building strong working relationships are communication and collaboration.
 The office dynamic is healthier when everyone learns to do both effectively.
 Give honest and direct feedback on a regular basis.
 Employees are more likely to succeed when they know where they are on the measuring stick.
 Position yourself to be available to your staff when they need you.